component/behind-cursor/Readme.md

 # behind-cursor

-  Watch for certain keywords as you type
+  watch for certain keywords as you type.

 ## Installation